MANNHEIM – a city that moves

 The chef runs four other restaurants and three bars in the engelhorn fashion house in addition to Opus V. He enjoys spending his rare moments of free time at the water tower: “With the beautiful architecture and all the greenery, this is my favourite place to relax in Mannheim.”

-Dennis Maier describes his “Bistronomy”, which bears the name of his grandmother and was awarded its first Michelin star at the end of 2017, as “compact, lively, small menu, high-quality dishes, eye-level with my guests”.
-Maier, who won his first Michelin star at the Sra Bua in Frankfurt, personally presides over the kitchen of the coolly designed 30-seat Emma Wolf restaurant.
+Dennis Maier's “Bistronomy” bears the name of his grandmother, Emma Wolf, and was awarded its first Michelin star in 2017.
+Maier, who won his first Michelin star at the Sra Bua in Frankfurt, personally presides over the kitchen of the coolly designed 30-seat restaurant, which offers a “compact, lively, small menu with high-quality dishes”.

 He is also in charge of all things culinary in street food and home cooking for the “Stullenküche” bread and sandwich bar in the Q 6 Q 7 complex.
 “So far, this is unique in Germany: a high-quality catering concept in a modern shopping mall.”